r2r-dev/bazel-multi-nixpkg-example/README.md

 # bazel-multi-nixpkg-example
-Example of building a Bazel target against multiple execution architectures with support for transitioning on both internal and external packages.
+Example of building a Bazel target against multiple execution architectures with support for transitioning on both internal and external, nix-provided packages.

 1. Build `example/ssl` package for `x86_64`
 ```